tobinbradley/quality-of-life-dashboard/README.md

+# THIS PROJECT HAS MOVED!

+It's now located at [https://github.com/tobinbradley/quality-of-life-explorer](https://github.com/tobinbradley/quality-of-life-explorer).

-# Quality of Life Dashboard v3
+## Quality of Life Dashboard v3

 A dashboard for community data and health.
 See our [demo site](http://mcmap.org/qol-dev).